php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 - Code MUST follow [PSR-1][].

-- Code MUST use 4 spaces for indenting, not tabs.
+- Code MUST use tabs for indenting, not spaces.

 - There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.